mikaelabrough/mikaelabrough.github.io/_pages/about.md

 #### Current Work

 I have spent the last year working on this project in the UK, with the passage of the Public Order Bill Amendments of 2023 providing the backdrop (findings forthcoming).
 I am currently continuing to work in the UK, but am also exploring these dynamics in the Philippines, with the Anti-Terrorism Act of 2020 providing the context.
 I am currently conducting remote interviews for this project in preparation for two research visits to the Philippines - one in the summer of 2024 and a second and much longer visit in the winter/spring of 2025.
-I will also be attending COP.
+I will also be attending / protesting [COP29](https://unfccc.int/process/bodies/supreme-bodies/conference-of-the-parties-cop) in Azerbaijan.

 #### Etc.